JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 This property is not currently implemented.

 ```
-FUNCTION CTextRow.GetCellVerticalText () AS LONG
+FUNCTION GetCellVerticalText () AS LONG
 ```

 #### Return value